Deepika-kumar-chd/MRI_tumor_detection_CNN/README.md

 # MRI_tumor_detection_CNN
-MRI based brain tumor detection using CNN
+MRI based brain tumor detection using CNN.
 This project leverages a Convolutional Neural Network (CNN) to classify brain MRI images into two categories for brain tumor detection.
 The dataset used is sourced from Kaggle, and the model achieves over 82% accuracy on the test set.

 ---